aws-samples/aws-get-started-workshop/content/05-extend/03-security-guardrails/01-intro-to-guardrails.md

 Review Note: This section is an early draft and undergoing reviewing and editing.
 {{% /notice %}}

-In this step your Security and Cloud Administrators will author and apply guardrails to protect the test and production workload organizational units.

-This step should take about 20 minutes to complete.
-{{< toc >}}

-## 1. Review AWS Control Tower Optional Guardrails
+## 1. Review AWS Control Tower strongly recommended and elective guardrails
-AWS Control Tower comes with numerous optional guardrails that can be enabled on your OUs.
-Many of these are strongly recommended.
-As you come closer to running production workloads in AWS, you should become familiar with these and consider whether or not they should be applied.

-Review [Guardrails in AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails.html) and follow the documented process therein to apply them where deemed necessary.

-## 2. Author Policy for Further Preventative Guardrails (If Required)
-If the optional guardrails don't satisfy your governance requirements, you can create a Service Control Policy to enable preventative controls on all workload accounts.
-Otherwise you may skip this step and proceed to step 3 below.
+AWS Control Tower provides a set of mandatory guardrails that are always applied.
+You also have the option to enable strongly recommended and elective guardrails.
+You should review [Guardrails in AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails.html) for how guardrails work in AWS Control Tower and review the [Guardrail Reference](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails-reference.html) to determine if any of the built-in guardrails are of interest to you at this time.

+If any of these guardrails are of interest to you, you should consider applying them first to your test environments to validate that they meet your needs.
+See [Enabling Guardrails](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails.html#enable-guardrails) for more information.

+{{% notice tip %}}
+**Consider guardrails for your team development environments:** You may also find that some of the guardrails will be useful to apply to your team development environments.
+{{% /notice %}}

+## 2. Review other example guardrails

+Beyond the guardrails that are available through AWS Control Tower, see [AWS IAM Permissions Guardrails](https://aws-samples.github.io/aws-iam-permissions-guardrails/guardrails/scp-guardrails.html) for additional examples of guardrails in the form of service control policies (SCPs) you may want to consider for your test and production environments.

+If you don't need to apply additional guardrails at this time, you can skip to the next step.

 {{% notice tip %}}
 **Avoid overly restrictive policies:** Because the policies are applied at the OU level, you  will generally want to avoid being overly restrictive.
 SCPs will be applied to every account in the OU and cannot be overrode by individual accounts.
 Cloud administrators can leverage IAM in the individual accounts to provide further workload-specific guardrails.
 You can also use detective guardrails to trigger exception handling processes.